manavbansal1/manavbansal1.github.io/README.md

 ### 5. Personal Interests
 A list of activities I’m passionate about, like traveling, hiking, watching science fiction movies, playing chess, and exploring new technologies.

+### 6. Contact
+A footer section that provides links to connect with me on Instagram, GitHub, LinkedIn, and email.